 Our Board of Directors consists of people who live, work, and in some cases, were born, in the Feather River Watershed.

-Clare Churchill, Secretary
+Clare Churchill, Interim President

 Clare is a long-time resident of Quincy, having first visited Plumas County as a child camping with her family at Bucks Lake.
 She is a graduate of Feather River College and CSU Chico and is in her twenty-eighth year with Plumas Bank, where she is Vice President and Risk Management Officer.
 For balance, Clare enjoys teaching yoga, gardening, and spending time with her family.
 Clare and husband Denny have been long time supporters of the FRLT, and becoming a board member was a natural fit for Clare.